-The New York and Delaware attorneys general urged a judge to approve their participation in litigation over Bank of America Corp (BAC).’s $8.5 billion settlement with mortgage-bond investors.
+The New York and Delaware attorneys general urged a judge to approve their participation in litigation over Bank of America Corp (BAC:US).’s $8.5 billion settlement with mortgage-bond investors.

 New York Attorney General Eric Schneiderman and Delaware Attorney General Beau Biden have criticized Bank of America’s proposed settlement and asked Justice Barbara Kapnick of New York State Supreme Court in Manhattan today to approve their requests to intervene in the case.